 The story goes that the Duke (of Gordon) heard of a shepherd's bitch which was a wonderful finder of grouse, pointing them stiffly, finding them when the Setters were at fault, so that the shepherd and his bitch were frequently in request when the castle party was unable to find game.
 Having ascertained these facts, the Duke bred from her, and so originated the black and tan breed'.

-A small but dedicated band of enthusiasts have supported the Gordon Setter ever since with Mr A.E.
-Prentice keeping the breed active through the depression years dedicated to the belief that he was be best worker of all the Setters for Australian conditions.
-After World War Two of particular influence on the Gordon Setter in Australia was the show and field titled American Champion Sutherland Hallmark QC (pictured) who arrived here from USA in 1974.
-He quickly gained his Australian and New Zealand show titles and, as a particularly prepotent sire with 67 Champions to his credit, he appears somewhere in the pedigree of many of today's Australian Gordon Setters.
+Then after World World War Two of particular influence on the Gordon Setter in Australia was the show and field titled American Champion Sutherland Hallmark QC (pictured) who arrived here from USA in 1974.
+He quickly gained his Australian and New Zealand show titles and was a particularly prepotent sire with 67 Champions to his credit.
+Today he still appears somewhere in the pedigree of many of today's Australian Gordon Setters.